inv2004/newfix/README.md

 ## Optimization:

-To optimize parsing speed it is better to remove unused fields from full specification like it have beed done for ``spec/MINIMAL.xml' and PrimeXM specification in 'scpe/FIX44PXM.xml' already
+To optimize parsing speed it is better to remove unused fields from full specification like it have been done for ``spec/MINIMAL.xml' and PrimeXM specification in 'scpe/FIX44PXM.xml' already

 ```bash
 $ nim c src/newfix/genfix.nim